NemoDacremont/proxmox-ve/README.md

 # Usage

-Create the base box as described in the section corresponding to your provider.

-If you want to troubleshoot the packer execution see the `.log` file that is created in the current directory.
+Create the base box for virtualbox as described below.
+If you want to troubleshoot the packer execution see the `.log` file that is created in the building directory.

-After the example vagrant environment is started, you can access the [Proxmox Web Interface](https://127.0.0.1:8006/) with the default `root` user and password `root`.
+After the example vagrant environment is started, you can access the [Proxmox Web Interface](https://127.0.0.1:8006/) with the default credentials `root:root`.

 For a cluster example see [rgl/proxmox-ve-cluster-vagrant](https://github.com/rgl/proxmox-ve-cluster-vagrant).

 > [!NOTE]
 > A precompiled image can be download at https://git.dacremont.xyz/ndacremont/-/packages/vagrant/proxmox-ve/1.0.0

-## VirtualBox
+## Building

+In order to build the base image, you will need `vagrant` and `packer`, with a few other dependencies.

-Create the base box:
+### Create the base box:

 ```bash
 make build-v9